Functions#

 value

-- value_get_double_range_max(value: Value) float #
+- value_get_double_range_max(value: Value) float#

 Gets the maximum of the range specified by

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to GST_TYPE_DOUBLE_RANGE